-The significant expansion of transit service under Alternatives I and II would result in 60.4 percent of the Region's residents having access to transit under Alternative II (compared to 44.3 percent under the Trend) and 56.4 percent of the Region's residents having access to transit under Alternative I. Approximately 73.5 percent of the Region's jobs would be accessible via transit under Alternative II (comparted to 52.4 percent under the Trend), while 69.7 percent would be accessible under Alternative I. Transit access has many proven benefits, including lower employee turnover for businesses served by transit; congestion relief and alternatives in mid- to large-sized metropolitan areas; a decreased likelihood that patients will forgo follow-up healthcare appointments and therefore lowered overall healthcare costs; and decreased household transportation costs caused by allowing residents to live with fewer or no personal automobiles.
+The significant expansion of transit service under Alternatives I and II would result in 60.4 percent of the Region's residents having access to transit under Alternative II (compared to 44.3 percent under the Trend) and 56.4 percent having access to transit under Alternative I. Approximately 73.5 percent of the Region's jobs would be accessible via transit under Alternative II (compared to 52.4 percent under the Trend), while 69.7 percent would be accessible under Alternative I. Transit access has many proven benefits, including lower employee turnover for businesses served by transit; congestion relief in midto large-sized metropolitan areas; a decreased likelihood that patients will forgo follow-up healthcare appointments, and, therefore, will have lower overall healthcare costs; and decreased household transportation costs caused by allowing residents to own fewer or no personal automobiles.
 In addition, about 1 in 10 households in the Region do not have any cars, and for the residents of those households, access to transit means access to jobs, healthcare, education, retail centers, and recreation.

-In addition to greatly increasing access to transit, Alternatives I and II also increase the speed, reliability and frequency of transit services in the Region.
+In addition to greatly increasing access to transit, Alternatives I and II also increase the speed, reliability, and frequency of transit services in the Region.
 This is best shown by comparing the number of jobs accessible within 30 minutes under each alternative, which not only shows employment accessibility, but can be considered a proxy for accessibility to many other activities as well.
-Under the Trend, only about 2 percent of the Region's residents have access to at least 100,000 jobs in under 30 minutes via transit, mainly those who live in a directly adjacent to downtown Milwaukee.
+Under the Trend, only about 2 percent of the Region's residents have access to at least 100,000 jobs in under 30 minutes via transit, mainly those who live directly adjacent to downtown Milwaukee.
 In contrast, Alternative I would provide 8 percent of the Region's residents with access to 100,000 jobs or more in under 30 minutes via transit, and that increases further to 14 percent under Alternative II.